iSparshP/Algorithms/README.md

 - **Dynamic Programming**:
   - Fibonacci Sequence
   - Knapsack Problem
-  - Longest Common Subsequence
+  - knights problem
-  - ...
+  - sudoku

 This list is not exhaustive, and I'll continue to add more algorithms as I learn and implement them.